skip to main content

 All PhD degree candidates in Medical Engineering are required to attend all MedE seminars.
 If there is no MedE seminar during a week, then the students should go to any other graduate-level seminar that week.
 Students should broaden their knowledge of the engineering principles and sciences of medical engineering.
 Students are expected to learn the forefronts of the research and development of medical materials, technologies, devices and systems from the seminars.
 Graded pass/fail.

-Instructors: Gao, Tai, Wang
+Instructors: Gao, Wang

 MedE 101